Cryptanalysis of PLWE based on zero-trace quadratic roots: Introduction

-Later on, the family of attacks based on case \emph{d)} has been extended in \cite{BDM:2024:GARAP} and new dangerous instances have been identified, most remarkably several cases where the modulus is an NTRU polynomial.
-This does not mean that an attack against NTRU is provided (as the latter is based on a problem other than PLWE) but shows that some refined tweaks of existing attacks can unmask a good number of vulnerable parameters of \emph{real world} size.
-In addition, \cite{BDM:2024:GARAP} elaborates on the results of the present work and provides new attacks when the modulus polynomial admits a cubic or quartic irreducible factor, whose roots have zero trace and a norm with \emph{small} order.
+The family of attacks based on case \emph{d)} has been extended in \cite{BDM:2025:GARB}, \cite{BDM:GAR:2025} by the second and third author, jointly with R. Martín Sánchez-Ledesma.
+In that recent work, new sets of dangerous instances have been identified.
+In addition, \cite{BDM:2025:GARB} elaborates on the results of the present work and provides new attacks when the modulus polynomial admits a cubic or quartic irreducible factor, whose roots have zero trace and a norm with \emph{small} order.
+However, even if \cite{BDM:2025:GARB} has been published first, the present work provides foundational background which is omitted and taken for granted in \cite{BDM:2025:GARB}.
+In particular, in the present work we prove Proposition 3.5, which provide the complexity computation of our main algorithm.
+Likewise, we prove Lemma 3.6 and Lemma 3.7, which reduce the analysis of traces of errors evaluated on roots in $\mathbb{F}_{q^2}$ to the identification of a smallness region in $\mathbb{F}_q$.

 Further results on weak instances for the PLWE problem can be found in \cite{Peikert:2016:HIR}, exploiting algebraic and arithmetic vulnerabilities, and in \cite{CLS:2017:ASR},\cite{Stange:2021:AAS}, exploiting a more statistical approach (the so-called Chi-square attack) which generalises the attack for the case \emph{c)} above.